fernando-massa/inspirations/README.md

 ## Future features

 - [ ] The ability to delete or edit a note.
+- [ ] The first image added to the Gallery should be displayed as the thumbnail for that Gallery.

 ## Credits
 - Mutiullah Samim - color scheme and login form inspiration